cmsc240-f23/cmsc240-f23.github.io/modules/module9.md

     * all: This target will build your entire project.
     * clean: This target will clean up the object files and the executable.
     * main.o: Target for compiling the main.cpp file.
-    * main: Target for compiling the main.cpp and StackTemplate.cpp.
+    * main: Target for compiling the main.cpp and `StackTemplate.cpp`.
+11. __Test your program__: Use your make file to compile.
+Then run your program to test.